AntonNeld/drodbot/README.md

 pipenv install
 ```

-On Linux, you may also be asked to install some system-wide dependencies the first time you run it.
+You may also be asked to install some system-wide dependencies the first time you run it.

 ### Compiling the C++ parts